Computer Programming Syllabus

 To clarify how we require assignment files to be named in this course, please peruse the following examples….

 Example 1: If my name were Foo Barstein, and I were submitting Assignment #1, my python file should be named barstein_foo_assignment1.py.
 This python file should be compressed into a zip file named barstein_foo_assignment1.zip.
-This zip file should be submitted in an email with the subject, Barstein, Foo: Assignment #1.
+This zip file should be submitted with the message, Barstein, Foo: Assignment #1.

 Example 2: If my name were Jennifer Fergusson, and I were submitting Assignment #2 in two parts, my python files should be named fergusson_jennifer_assignment2_part1.py and fergusson_jennifer_assignment2_part2.py.
 These python files should be compressed into zip file named fergusson_jennifer_assignment2.zip.
-This zip file should be submitted in an email with the subject, Fergusson, Jennifer: Assignment #2
+This zip file should be submitted with the message, Fergusson, Jennifer: Assignment #2

 Other filename requirements: